 A stop for energy drinks & peanut patties was enough to keep me sentient & focused, but I needed to get off the road and get some rest.

-Around 3pm I arrived in Little Rock, Arkansas.
+Around 3 pm I arrived in Little Rock, Arkansas.
 Tired & annoyed, I found the closest motel, booked a room and after spraying myself with Deep Woods Off (just in case because bed bugs), and slept for 18 hours.
 18 HOURS!
 Compared to the hotel I stayed at the night before, this place was sort of a dump.
-The staff were great, but my room looked like it hadn’t been updated since 1978.
+The staff was great, but my room looked like it hadn’t been updated since 1978.
 It was definitely crusty.